thecarp/dactyl-keyboard/doc/options-main.md

 ###### Section <a id="case-bottom-plate-installation-inserts-diameter">`diameter`</a>

-It is assumed that, as in Tom Short’s Dactyl-ManuForm, the inserts are largely cylindrical but vary in diameter across their length.
+Inserts may vary in diameter across their length.

 ###### Parameter <a id="case-bottom-plate-installation-inserts-diameter-top">`top`</a> at level 7

-Top diameter in m.
+Top diameter in mm.

 ###### Parameter <a id="case-bottom-plate-installation-inserts-diameter-bottom">`bottom`</a> at level 7